Azure/Azure-Sentinel/Solutions/Cisco ISE/Playbooks/CiscoISE-TakeEndpointActionFromTeams/readme.md

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel, analytical rules should be configured to trigger an incident.
+1. In Microsoft sentinel, analytical rules should be configured to trigger an incident.
 An incident should have the *MACAddress* custom entity that contains MAC address of an endpoint in Cisco ISE.
 It can be obtained from the corresponding field in Cisco ISE logs.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/surface-custom-details-in-alerts) to learn more about adding custom entities to incidents.
 2. Configure the automation rules to trigger the playbook.